Baldur's Gate: Tales of the Sword Coast

 Baldur's Gate: Tales of the Sword Coast is an expansion pack of the fantasy role-playing video game Baldur's Gate.
-Developed by BioWare and published by Interplay, it adds 20 to 30 extra hours of gameplay to the original game, including the addition of four new areas and minor tweaks to some of the mechanics.
-The expansion consists of four notable quests that take place within the same game world as Baldur's Gate, and sees players taking their character (referred to as the Ward) and their party of companions across the Sword Coast, from travelling to a distant island, to exploring the fortress dungeon of a late dwarf.
-Tales of the Sword Coast achieved global sales of 600,000 units by 2003.
+Developed by BioWare and published by Interplay, it adds 20 to 30 extra hours of gameplay, including the addition of four areas and minor tweaks to some of the mechanics.
+The expansion consists of four notable quests that take place within the same game world as Baldur's Gate, and sees players taking their character (referred to as the Ward) and their party of companions across the Sword Coast, from travelling to a distant island, to exploring the fortress dungeon of a dead dwarf.
+Tales of the Sword Coast sold 600,000 units by 2003.

 Gameplay

-While the expansion retains the same fundamental gameplay mechanics of Baldur's Gate, and the new areas incorporated into the same world map as the original game, a number of tweaks and improvements were made.
+The expansion retains the same fundamental gameplay mechanics of Baldur's Gate.
+The new areas incorporated into the same world map as the original game, a number of tweaks and improvements were made.
 These include: